 This reminds me of the word the LORD spoken through the prophet Isaiah, when He said, "'For My thoughts are not your thoughts, nor are your ways My ways,' says the LORD.
 'For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts'" (55:8-9, NKJ).
 This is something the good Calvinist never forgets!

 Olson: Some Calvinists will say he's not guilty because he has a good intention for the event -- to bring good out of it, but the Bible expressly forbids doing evil for the sake of good.No, we do not say that God does evil for the sake of good.
 We say that God does no evil at all!
 As has been shown above, we simply agree with Job that God is sovereign even over evil, but in such a way that He is not guilty of any evil.

 But we would say that God can and does have "a good intention" for any evil events in spite of the evil intentions of Satan or other evil doers in those very same events.
 This was definitely the case in God's dealings with Job described above, but I would like to offer an additional example for your consideration, which comes from the life of Joseph.

-After Jacob died, Joseph's brothers feared that he had not truly forgiven them after all and might seek vengeance on them for having sold him into slavery as a young man.
+After Jacob died, Joseph's brothers feared that he had not truly forgiven them after all and that he might seek vengeance on them for having sold him into slavery as a young man.
 Here is the account of their conversation about the matter: